pepa65/becrypt/README.md

         <hash> [-q|--quiet]      CHECK the password(^) against bcrypt <hash>.
         [<cost>]                 Generate a HASH from the given password(^).
                                  (Optional <cost>: 4..31, default: 10.)
-(^) Password: can be piped-in or prompted for, it gets cut off after 72 bytes.
+(^) Password: can piped-in or prompted for, a final newline will get cut off.
-    Longer ones are accepted without warning, using only the first 72 bytes!
+    Passwords longer than 72 bytes are accepted & get cut off without warning.
 ```

 ## Install from Releases